orientechnologies/orientjs/CONTRIBUTING.md

 > For small changes or documentation issues, you don't need to create an issue, a pull request is enough in this case.

-### 4. Fetch the latest code from the main oriento branch
+### 4. Fetch the latest code from the main OrientJS branch

 ```sh
 git fetch upstream